AK Steel: History

 While the company achieved over $1 billion in annual sales in the early 1990s, it was not profitable.
 The company then hired the 65 year old Tom Graham and Richard M. Wardrop, Jr. to improve its finances.
 These executives divested unprofitable operations and replaced most of the company's executives and managers.
 In 1993, the company moved its headquarters to Pittsburgh, Pennsylvania and renamed itself AK Steel Holdings reflecting its Armco roots and sizable investment by Kawasaki.
 The same year, the company sold the Kansas City Bolt and Nut Company plant to Bain Capital to avoid its shutdown.
 In March 1994, the company became a public company via an initial public offering, using the proceeds to pay down its unmanageable debt load.
 In 1995, the company moved its headquarters back to Middletown.
 In 1996, Graham made the decision to spend $1.1 billion to construct a new steel production facility in Rockport, Indiana.
-Rifts with its unions and its safety record, including 10 fatalities at its plants in 4 years, resulted in fines and scrutiny from the Occupational Safety and Health Administration (OSHA) ih 1996 as well.
+Rifts with its unions and its safety record, including 10 fatalities at its plants in 4 years, resulted in fines and scrutiny from the Occupational Safety and Health Administration (OSHA) in 1996 as well.

 In 1999, the company acquired Armco Inc., its former parent company, for $1.3 billion.
-There was a lock-out at the Mansfield, Ohio plant after a disagreement on a three-year labor contract with 620 USWA employees.

-In 2003, the bitter labor dispute in Mansfield ended, the union workers returning to work alongside those who'd replaced them.
+In 2002, there was a lock-out at the Mansfield, Ohio plant after a disagreement on a three-year labor contract with 620 USWA employees.
+In 2003, the labor dispute in Mansfield ended, the union workers returning to work alongside those who'd replaced them.
 In 2006, there was another lockout of 2,700 workers in Middletown, Ohio about another contract renewal.
 In 2007, the company moved its headquarters to West Chester Township, Butler County, Ohio.

 In 2014, the company acquired steel-making assets, including a coke-making facility and interests in 3 joint ventures that process flat-rolled steel products in Dearborn, Michigan, from Severstal for $700 million.
 In August 2017, the company acquired Precision Partners Holding Company for $360 million.

-On March 13, 2020, the company was acquired by Cleveland-Cliffs for $1.1 billion.
+In March 2020, the company was acquired by Cleveland-Cliffs for $1.1 billion.

-Inclusion in the S&P 500 (2008–2011)

-In 2008, the company was added to the S&P 500.
-In 2011, it was removed from the S&P 500 and added to the S&P 600.

-In popular culture

-The 2016 bestselling book, Hillbilly Elegy, written by J.D.
-Vance, the 50th Vice-President of the United States, focuses on life in Middletown, Ohio and makes many references to the town's dependence on AK Steel's Middletown Works facility.